KeerthikaReddy02/FoodWebsite--MERN/README.md

 # About the Website
 The website that I have made is a food blog system.
 Where a user can Login and Register to the Website.
 The information given is stored in a MongoDB database.
 After logging in the user is redirected to the posts page.
-The user has the option to make a new post as well.
+The user has the option to make a new post and more features.

 # Tech stack used
 ## Frontend